Contact:

 Concrete demolition and special demolition

 Partial preservation of the structure while creating openings requires precise methods.
-Concrete pulverizers crush components in a controlled manner, while hydraulic wedge splitters release massive elements with low vibration levels.
+Concrete pulverizers crush components in a controlled manner, while hydraulic wedge splitters release massive elements with low vibration.
 In this way, even thick components can be divided into transportable pieces.
 Further guidance is available under concrete demolition and special deconstruction.

 Gutting and cutting

 In gutting, fit-out components, pipe routing, and metal components are separated.
 Multi cutters, tank cutters, combination shears, and steel shears ensure clean cut edges and safe dismantling before load-bearing components are processed.
+Prior hazardous substance clearance and a clear separation-by-type strategy streamline disposal and support compliance.

 Rock excavation and tunnel construction